lorien/grab/docs2/source/grab_response.rst

     >>> g.response.upload_size
     0.0

-Now let's see some useful methods available in response object:
+Now let's see some useful methods available in the response object:

-:unicode_body(): this method returns body of response converted to unicode
+:unicode_body(): this method returns the response body converted to unicode
-:copy(): returns clone of the response object
+:copy(): returns a clone of the response object
-:save(path): saves response object to given location
+:save(path): saves the response object to the given location
-:json: treats response content as json-serialized data and de-serializes it into python structure.
+:json: treats the response content as json-serialized data and de-serializes it into a python object.
 Actually, this is not a method, it is a property.
-:url_details(): return result of `urlparse.urlsplit` call with `response.url` as argument
+:url_details(): return the result of calling `urlparse.urlsplit` with `response.url` as an argument.
-:query_param(name): extracts value of `key` argument from query string of `response.url`
+:query_param(name): extracts the value of the `key` argument from the query string of `response.url`.